cculianu/electrum-cash-protocol/protocol-methods.rst

 **Result**

-  Returns :const:`True` if the address was subscribed to, otherwise :const:`False`.
-Note that :const:`False` might be returned even for something subscribed to earlier, because the server can drop subscriptions in rare circumstances.
+  Returns :const:`true` if the address was previously subscribed-to, otherwise :const:`false`.
+Note that :const:`false` might be returned even for something subscribed-to earlier, because the server can drop subscriptions in rare circumstances.

 blockchain.block.header